 …

 The PV1 Data Type 3 Supported subfield is set to 1 to indicate that reception of PV1 frames with Type field equal to 3 is enabled.
 Otherwise, it is set to 0.

+The WUR Protection Update subfield is set to 1 in the header compression request to indicate the receiving WUR non-AP STA to update the base packet number (BPN) and Key ID fields and is set to 1 in the header compression response to confirm the update of the fields or to indicate MIC failure on a received protected WUR frame.
+Otherwise, it is set to 0 in the header compression request to indicate no WUR Protection update request and is set to 0 in the header compression response to indicate no WUR Protection update confirmation.

 The A3 field in the Header Compression element is present if the Request/Response subfield is 0 and the Store A3 subfield is 1.
 Otherwise, it is not present.